Japanese Essentials: How to Politely Refuse Plastic Bags At the Cashier

 Help save the environment by learning this key phrase for how to politely refuse plastic bags at the store.

-Japan prides itself for the quality of its customer service and visitors are always amazed by how considerate and helpful the staff are.
-In particular, grocery stores and convenience stores treat clients with the utmost respect and the attention to details by offering all sorts of items, such as plastic bags, spoons, forks, chopsticks, little towels for your hands – everything is provided to make the client happy!
+Japan prides itself for the quality of its customer service as visitors are always amazed by how considerate and helpful the staff are.
+In particular, grocery and convenience stores both treat clients with utmost respect by paying attention to the details and offering all sorts of items.
+These include things such as plastic bags, spoons, forks, chopsticks, little towels for your hands – everything is provided to make the client happy!

 However, more and more conscientious shoppers are aware that those disposable items produce an unnecessary amount of waste and their use should be reduced.

 To help out the environment let’s learn how to politely refuse plastic bags and other unnecessary items at the cashier!

 レジ袋、けっこうです。(No shopping bag, thank you.)

 けっこうです is one of those phrases that can’t really be translated.
 The word けっこう means “sufficient”, fine” or “well enough” but it can also mean “no thank you”.